Thriving Entrepreneurs Grant Program

 Context

-The Thriving Entrepreneurs Grant is designed to provide an open, responsive grantmaking opportunity that offers organizations flexible funding, with prioritized support for those organizations that serve entrepreneurs who are women, people of color, living in under-resourced rural communities, or working in under-resourced sectors such as consumer products.
-Funding is not available for individuals; OCF makes grants to nonprofits only.
+The Thriving Entrepreneurs Grant provides an open, responsive grantmaking opportunity that offers organizations flexible funding, with prioritized support for those organizations that serve entrepreneurs who are women, people of color, living in under-resourced rural communities, or working in under-resourced sectors such as consumer products.
+Funding is not available for individuals; OCF makes grants to eligible organizations only.

 Guiding Principles

-- We value Oregon’s diverse regions and populations, and we seek to advance equity, diversity and inclusion through our funding.
+- We value Oregon’s diverse regions and populations, and seek to advance equity, diversity, and inclusion through our funding.

 - We are committed to funding across Oregon with grant dollars reaching our remote, rural, suburban, and urban communities across every region of our state.

-- We give high priority to investments that are creatively addressing needs and position entrepreneurs to thrive in Oregon.
+- We prioritize investments that creatively address needs and position entrepreneurs to thrive in Oregon.

-- We prioritize investments that demonstrate strong community support, solid planning and wise stewardship.
+- We prioritize investments demonstrating strong community support, solid planning, and wise stewardship.

 Funding Priorities